- 101 Price: $195

 Does this course include Live Sessions?

-101: Mindfulness Foundations will include two LIVE Sessions in Week 1 and Week 3 of the course.
-These LIVE Sessions are facilitated by an Online Course Guide and typically include a guided practice, a review of course concepts, and an opportunity to connect with other course participants.
+101: Mindfulness Foundations includes two LIVE Sessions that will take place in Week 1 and Week 3 of the course.
+LIVE Sessions are guided by an Online Course Guide and typically include a guided practice, a review of course concepts, and an opportunity to connect with other course participants.
 We strongly encourage you to attend the LIVE Sessions -- we often receive feedback from participants that the LIVE Sessions were a highlight of their course experience.